 Mortgages that are non-conforming are also called “jumbo loans”.
 This means they go above loan limits outlined by the government, and is typically suitable for wealthy buyers looking to purchase a home in an affluent area.

 FHA Loan and other Government-backed Mortgages

-This type of mortgage option gets paid off in set increments of time: 10, 15, 20 or 30 year terms at a stable interest rate.
+This type of mortgage option gets paid off in set increments of time: 10, 15, 20 or 30-year terms at a stable interest rate.
 The most common is a 30-year fixed mortgage.
 The interest rate is determined by the loan term period, along with numerous other factors.
-In general, the the shorter the loan period, the lower the interest rate.
+In general, the shorter the loan period, the lower the interest rate.

 The main benefit of a fixed-rate mortgage is security.
 Despite changes in the market, your interest rates will be locked in.
 Property taxes and insurance fees might change but month-to-month, you can expect a stable payment.